Living Wage

 asheville north carolina skyline

-Just Economics is home to the largest voluntary Living Wage Certification in the nation!
+Just Economics is home to the largest voluntary Living Wage Certification program in the nation!
 For more on our certification program and how to get involved, visit our Certification Program page.

 After passing the first part of our living wage policy with the City of Asheville in 2007 impacting City employees, Just Economics was strategizing ways to raise wages for employees in the private sector.
 In North Carolina, cities and counties do not have the same legal authority to create or enforce a higher minimum wage for private sector employees than the state or federal minimum wage like was done in Seattle, San Francisco, Santa Fe, and other cities across the country.
 We modeled our program after one developed by the Thompkins Workers’ Center in Ithaca, New York and began implementing our Living Wage Employer Certification Program in 2008.
 We worked with the Thompkins Workers’ Center and Interfaith Worker Justice to develop a toolkit for other communities to use.
 You can also support this work by joining the Certification Committee that meets every other month during our Bi-Monthly General Meetings.